Miwa Hirono

-Hirono became the subject of a visa controversy after the UK Home Office retroactively applied a rule concerning the amount of time a temporary resident could spend overseas to deny her the right to remain in Britain, leading her to accept a position at the Kyoto University of Foreign Studies in her native Japan.
-This decision was widely criticized by higher education practitioners as undermining Britain's ability to attract and retain highly skilled foreign scholars.
+Hirono became the subject of a visa controversy after the UK Home Office retroactively applied a rule concerning the amount of time a temporary resident could spend overseas to deny her the right to remain in Britain.
+This decision was widely criticized by higher education practitioners as undermining Britain's ability to attract and retain highly skilled foreign scholars. ^{ }Since then, Dr Miwa Hirono has returned to Japan and is now the Professor of International Relations at Ritsumeikan University.